Studying and Researching the Media Society

 About our Research

 Many research projects analyse different contemporary and historical aspects of media and communication.
-The key research interests of our department are:

 Visit the section professorships to find out more about our research activities.